AnonJr/AnonJr.com/_posts/2019-05-24-WoT-Once-More-Unto-The-Breach.md

 repost: "" #"dev.to"
 ---

 Just another fun bit of stress relief after a long week.
-This time joined by Fartrock and Arcaidius (well... he's Arcaidius over in CoffeeCraft, JediHealer in World of Tanks).
+This time joined by Fartrock and Arcaidius (well&hellip; he's Arcaidius over in CoffeeCraft, JediHealer in World of Tanks).

 <!--more-->